apache/cordova-docs/www/docs/en/2.1.0/cordova/file/fileuploadresult/fileuploadresult.md

 Description
 -----------

-The `<a href="../fileobj/fileobj.html">File</a>UploadResult` object is returned via the success callback of the <a href="../filetransfer/filetransfer.html"><a href="../fileobj/fileobj.html">File</a>Transfer</a> upload method.
+The `FileUploadResult` object is returned via the success callback of the FileTransfer upload method.

 iOS Quirks
 ----------
-- iOS does not include values for responseCode nor bytesSent in the success callback <a href="../fileobj/fileobj.html">File</a>UploadResult object.
+- iOS does not include values for responseCode nor bytesSent in the success callback FileUploadResult object.